 published on 19.06.19

-TBS Business School in Barcelona warns of the low potential interest of large corporations in projecting their corporate and environmental social responsibility programs upwards.
+TBS Education in Barcelona warns of the low potential interest of large corporations in projecting their corporate and environmental social responsibility programs upwards.
 The sixth edition of the workshop on corporate governance CAAG 2019 brought together experts in sustainability from around the world.

 - Large companies (and even more publicly listed companies) take little account of the opinions of the majority of the population when they have to make major decisions that affect them.